mklabs/h5bp-build-script-tags/readme.md

 html markup, it generally involves the parsing ot link/script tags.

-You can checkout the tasks implementation in tasks/, these are the plugins files that can interract with the main build script.
+You can checkout the tasks implementation in tasks/, these are the plugins files that can interact with the main build script.
 And the tasks/processors are the files inlvoded in handling the html markup, they simply return the new html fragment.